Ship breaking: Developed countries

 Many hazardous wastes can be recycled into new products.
-Examples include lead-acid batteries or electronic circuit boards.
+Examples include lead–acid batteries or electronic circuit boards.
 Another commonly used treatment is cement-based solidification and stabilization.
 Cement kilns are used because they can treat a range of hazardous wastes by improving physical characteristics and decreasing the toxicity and transmission of contaminants.
 Hazardous waste may also be "destroyed" by incinerating it at a high temperature; flammable wastes can sometimes be burned as energy sources.
 Some hazardous waste types may be eliminated using pyrolysis in a high-temperature electrical arc, in inert conditions to avoid combustion.
 This treatment method may be preferable to high-temperature incineration in some circumstances such as in the destruction of concentrated organic waste types, including PCBs, pesticides, and other persistent organic pollutants.
 Dangerous chemicals can also be permanently stored in landfills as long as leaching is prevented.

 Valuable metals, such as copper or aluminum in electric cable, that are mixed with other materials may be recovered by the use of shredders and separators in the same fashion as e-waste recycling.
 The shredders cut the electronics into metallic and non-metallic pieces.
 Metals are extracted using magnetic separators, air flotation separator columns, shaker tables, or eddy currents.
 Plastic almost always contains regulated hazardous waste (e.g., asbestos, PCBs, hydrocarbons) and cannot be melted down.

 Large objects, such as engine parts, are extracted and sold as they become accessible.
 The hull is cut into 300-tonne sections, starting with the upper deck and working slowly downwards.
-While oxy-acetylene gas torches are most commonly used, detonation charges can quickly remove large sections of the hull.
+While oxyacetylene gas torches are most commonly used, detonation charges can quickly remove large sections of the hull.
 These sections are transported to an electric arc furnace to be melted down into new ferrous products, though toxic paint must be stripped prior to heating.